 The DRC is defined by a long history of civil conflict.
 It is a country rich in culture and natural resources, but lacking the infrastructure, technology and capacity to develop.
 The education system is outdated.
 Clean drinking water reaches fewer than 30% of the population.
 HIV/AIDS spreads with indifference and every citizen bears memories of suffering and loss.

 Our cooperative, TOTONGA BOMOI, creates avenues for artisans to earn a living by their craft; building a better future for themselves, their families and community.

 When I first arrived to Congo in October 2010, I was a highly-motivated, determined and terribly idealistic volunteer.
 Reality soon caught-up with me.
 I struggled to discover that not only does famine, disease and conflict destroy development, but more often than not it was tax increases at the border, broken copy machines, flat bike tires and faulty generators.
-One year later, I looked back and saw that the obstacles became ordinary and the Congolese people, my inspiration.
+When I looked back one year later, I saw that the obstacles became ordinary and the Congolese people, my inspiration.